A Unified Algorithmic Framework for Dynamic Compressive Sensing: Simulation for Dynamic Channel Tracking

-For the channel reconstruction, We simulated a 200 consecutive time sequence of {CDL-B dataset}.
-Under various number of measurement numbers, different levels of additive Gaussian white noise are added into the measurements, which result in the different levels of {compression rate (CR)} (i.e., {the ratio of $m$ to $n$}) and signal noise ratio (SNR) of measurements. {Regular-CS, Mod-CS, RegMod-CS, and RWL1-DF} are implemented as the comparison methods.
+For the channel reconstruction in {narrowband} scenarios, We simulated a 200 consecutive time sequence of {CDL-B dataset}.
+Under various number of measurement numbers, different levels of additive Gaussian white noise are added into the measurements, which result in the different levels of {compression rate (CR)} (i.e., {the ratio of $m$ to $n$}) and signal noise ratio (SNR) of measurements. {Regular-CS, Modified-CS, {Reg-mod-BPDN}, and RWL1-DF} are implemented as the comparison methods.
 Given the corresponding noisy measurements $y_t$ and random measurement matrix $A_t$, we recover the signal $\hat{x}_t$ under different levels of CR and SNR.

-Under two different levels of SNR, the NMSE curves and Corr curves {versus time slot} of different methods are plotted in Fig. \ref{fig_per_time_snr30db_m24} and Fig. \ref{fig_per_time_snr40db_m24}.
-It can be seen that {{$\text{PLAY}^{+}$-CS}} outperform all other methods {on CDL-B dataset}.
-For example, when SNR=40db and $m=24$, {$\text{PLAY}^{+}$-CS} exceeds other competing DCS methods on TNMSE at least by {4.6db} on the CDL-B dataset.
-The improvement of {$\text{PLAY}^{+}$-CS} comes from capturing the underlying structured dynamic sparsity in the sparse signal sequences.
+Figure \ref{fig_per_time_snr40db_m24} illustrates the NMSE and Corr curves versus time slot of various methods when SNR = 40 dB.
+It is evident that {$\text{PLAY}^{+}$-CS} outperforms other competing DCS methods on TNMSE by at least 4.6 dB on the CDL-B dataset.
+This improvement is attributed to {$\text{PLAY}^{+}$-CS}'s ability to effectively capture the underlying structured dynamic sparsity in the channel signal sequences.

-Compared with RWL1-DF and Regular-CS under a wide range of SNR and number of measurements $m$, the TNMSE and TCorr performance are shown in Fig. \ref{fig_heatmap_tnmse_snr_m}.
+Compared with RWL1-DF and Regular-CS under a wide range of SNR and number of measurements $m$, the TNMSE performances are shown in Fig. \ref{fig_heatmap_tnmse_snr_m}.
 From Fig. \ref{fig_heatmap_tnmse_snr_m}, we see that the proposed {$\text{PLAY}^{+}$-CS} algorithm can achieve a considerable gain over the existing DCS algorithms under various system settings.